NYC lifts vaccine rule that blocked athletes from home games

 “#VaccinesWork … unless you’re rich and powerful, in which case, #LobbyingWorks,” Varma said.
 He added: “The #KyrieCarveOut opens City up to entire scheme being voided by courts as “‘arbitrary and capricious.’”

-Adams said he would not have made the announcement if city attorneys had advised him it would not stand up to a legal challenge.
+Adams said he would not have made the change if city attorneys had advised him it wouldn’t stand up to a legal challenge.

 “We applaud the mayor for listening to the concerns of our New York teams, players, fans and communities and for leveling the playing field for home teams and their opponents,” the statement said.